karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

   - If the firewall rule is configured correctly and the application is running, you should see the application's interface in the browser.
   - Test the functionality of your application to ensure it is accessible and working as expected.

+> [!NOTE]
-Note: Make sure you have the correct IP address or domain name of your DigitalOcean server.
+> Make sure you have the correct IP address or domain name of your DigitalOcean server.
 You can find this information in your DigitalOcean account's Droplet settings.

 If you encounter any issues accessing the application, double-check the firewall rule configuration and ensure that the application is running correctly on the server.